alexchapar/web-busy-light/docs/index.md

 A "busy light status" website

-It can help your child, your loved ones or any member of your team to know your availability (or your mood :smile:)
+It can help your child, your loved ones or any member of your team to know your availability (or your mood 😀)

 ## Information

 This project is a website that allows others to see your availability in a "busy light" approach.
-It is in fact a very simple web development with 5 possible states (color and emoji) :
+It is in fact a very simple web development with 5 possible states (color and emoji):

 - green: Working but AVAILABLE
 - blue: QUICK, I'm working